RainbowwPhoenixx/witas/README.md

         - number of decimals in the pos/ang display
     - "About" tab with version, etc
 - Freecam, to watch the TAS from any world point (useful to watch a panel while tasing a snipe)
-- Make trace a different color when in solve mode
-- Add looping to make the tas play on a loop

 ## Todo
 - Document the script format